ashar200599/54_Ashar-Kurnia_Week-4/README.md

 ## 🧬 Biological Question

-> What 10 top gene expressions changed significantly in BMP signalling in ovarian cancer patients?
+> What happens to cell when they are given BMP treatment?

 | | |
 |---|---|